 Our next stop was Toronado.
 We got an Uber there.
 In fact, we didn’t do much more walking in SF after that, it’s very much a city for taxis, for all of the reasons discussed above.
 Uber was founded in San Francisco, which is one of the least surprising things ever.

 Before we went in to Toronado, we stopped off for a slice of pizza at Mythic Pizza, right next door.
 We’d not eaten since the awful airplane food, we were a few beers deep and I was coming to the realisation that I actually had a work event to attend at 8am the next morning, so it didn’t seem like a terrible idea.
-Again, we’ll do a full review of that place at some point but they were a couple of the best slices of pizza we’ve had.
+Maybe it was the lack of sleep, maybe it was the excitement of trying Pliny the Elder for the first time… but they were a couple of the best slices of pizza we’ve had.

 Finally, it was time.
 Toronado is a real, dark, dive bar in the Lower Haight.
 There’s a bouncer on the door checking everyone’s ID at all times.
 We walked in, our eyes adjusted and we looked up at the tap list.
 It’s a tiny dive bar but they have 40 beers on tap putting most UK craft beer bars to shame.